Politics of Bavaria: Past elections

 The state election was held on 8 October 2023.
-The CSU formed a government with the Free Voters of Bavaria.
+The CSU formed a government again with the Free Voters of Bavaria.

 The state election was held on 14 October 2018.
 The CSU lost its majority with a worse result than in 2008.

+The CSU formed a government with the Free Voters of Bavaria.

 The state election was held on 15 September 2013.
 The CSU won an absolute majority of the seats in the Landtag, while the FDP, a coalition party in the outgoing Bavarian government, did not receive enough votes to enter the new parliament.

 The state election was held on 28 September 2008.
 The CSU had its worst result since the Adenauer era, and lost its majority in the Landtag for the first time in 46 years.

 The state election was held on 21 September 2003.
 The CSU won more than two-thirds of the seats in the Landtag.
 No party in post-war German history had achieved this before.